hire-vladimir/SA-syslog_collection/README.md

 ### Data collection
 App collects output of **netstat -stu** every 60 seconds to monitor packet loss and errors.
 Future plan includes gathering of syslog specific metrics, such as impstats

+### Syslog log file retention
+TODO. add section on *logrotate*, or a cron job with find

 # Troubleshooting
 When running into issues, consider the following:
 * When syslog daemon is not functioning as expected, or no data is collected, check `/var/log/messages` for clues